jbethancourt/aws-serverless-microservices/README.md

 ![Create function](./images/create-inline-policy-lambda-role.jpg)

-7. create a new inline policy for the new role.
+7. Create a new inline policy for the new role.
 Click "Create inline policy"

 ![Create function](./images/specify-inline-policy-permissions-lambda-role.jpg)